 Understanding Technical Terms

 When translating a technical document, one sometimes stumbles upon terms and concepts that are not always clear to the neophyte, or that, if not translated correctly, could mean an entirely different thing from the original intended meaning.
-In order to overcome these barriers and potential misunderstandings, we keep in constant communication with the client.
+In order to overcome these barriers and potential misunderstandings, I keep in constant communication with the client.
 I ask a lot of questions and compare terms and their different meanings in order to elucidate the true meaning the client intended with a given word or term.
 I do this because grasping the fundamental concept is vital, and makes all the difference during the operation of the device.

-Many countries can build functional devices, not just powerful countries, and our goal is to narrow the gap in the technological world so that everybody has the chance to show what they are capable of doing.
+Many countries can build functional devices, not just powerful countries, and my goal is to narrow the gap in the technological world so that everybody has the chance to show what they are capable of doing.
 Translating their technological materials into English, for example, helps level the playing field between the most industrialized countries of the world and other countries erroneously considered as “incapable of producing technology.”

 Another point has to do with the way technology is understood from one culture to the next.
 The cultural aspect of the people producing the technology, or the ones who will use it in the end, is taken into account.
 For example, when translating a manual for a medical device, it is important to know the kinds of terms that can be used when the user, or the patient, is female or male.
 For instance, when translating a tomography manual, the word “breast” can be commonly used in many countries without controversy, but it may not necessarily be used as openly in some other culture.